Is Polio in Goats Contagious? Find Out Here

 • Decreased appetite: Goats with Polio may exhibit a reduced interest in food or refuse to eat altogether.

-See also Boost Your Profits with Organic Farming Benefits
+See also Understanding Organic Farming Ecology Essentials

 It is important to note that other neurological disorders in goats, such as rabies or listeriosis, can cause similar symptoms to those of Goat Polio.
 Therefore, careful observation and prompt veterinary intervention are necessary to accurately diagnose and treat the affected goats.